felwal/felwal.github.io/content/projects/spotify-librarian.md

 clusters: [dm2630, critical]
 ---

-Group design plus individual extension for the course DM2630 User Experience Design and Evaluation.
-The challenge was to "serve music discovery behaviors using AI on new or existing surfaces based on both implicit and explicit signals".

 The Spotify Librarian is a personalised ape who helps you discover new music.
-It is inspired by Terry Pratchett's Discworld, and relates to the metaphor of "Your Library".
+It is inspired by Terry Pratchett's Discworld, and expands upon the metaphor of "Your Library".

 {{< youtube 35srVpMqtcM >}}